Dismissing risks, Trump goes all-in on Bill Clinton's past

 The effort also risks drawing attention to the thrice-married Trump’s own unflattering history with women.
 His first marriage ended following a well-publicized affair, and two of his top advisers, former New York Mayor Rudy Giuliani and former House Speaker Newt Gingrich, have had their own well-documented infidelities.
 The three have had nine wives combined.

+Trump did not directly mention Bill Clinton’s affairs on stage with the Democratic nominee, but did make a veiled reference.

 “You want to know the truth?
 I was going to say something extremely rough to Hillary, to her family, and I said to myself: I can’t do it.
-I just can’t do it,” he said.
+I just can’t do it,” he said on stage.

+Moments after the debate ended, Trump raised Bill Clinton’s affairs unprompted, in response to a question about Hillary Clinton’s performance.

 “I’m very happy I didn’t mention Bill’s indiscretions because that’s out of respect,” he told The Associated Press, adding that he’d held his tongue because the Clintons’ daughter, Chelsea, was in the audience.

-The document mentions Flowers, former White House intern Monica Lewinsky and Paula Jones, a former Arkansas state worker who sued Clinton for sexual harassment.
+The document mentions Flowers, Lewinsky and Paula Jones, a former Arkansas state worker who sued Clinton for sexual harassment.
 The former president eventually agreed to an $850,000 settlement with Jones, but acknowledged no wrongdoing.

-Trump supporters are advised to say they are not “blaming Hillary for Bill’s infidelities,” but rather are pointing out that she has “been an active participant in trying to destroy the women who has (sic) come forward with a claim.”
+Trump supporters are advised to say they are not “blaming Hillary for Bill’s infidelities,” but rather are pointing out that she has “been an active participant in trying to destroy the women” who have come forward with a claim.

-Arkansas Attorney General Leslie Rutledge told MSNBC on Wednesday that, “If we want to dig back through the ’90s on comments made about women, we can certainly look to Secretary Clinton referring to Monica Lewinsky as a neurotic loony toon.”
+Arkansas Attorney General Leslie Rutledge told MSNBC on Wednesday, “If we want to dig back through the ’90s on comments made about women, we can certainly look to Secretary Clinton referring to Monica Lewinsky as a neurotic loony toon.”

 While Hillary Clinton’s aides aren’t thrilled about having her marriage back in the spotlight, they argue Trump’s new focus prevents him from making an affirmative case for his candidacy and only underscores the concerns some voters have with his temperament.

-“She is steady.
-She is unflappable and so whether he’d done it at the debate or does it at the next debate it’s not going to throw her off her game,” said Clinton spokesman Brian Fallon.
-“She’s not wired in the same way he is, prone to outbursts.”
+Said spokesman Brian Fallon, “She’s not wired in the same way he is, prone to outbursts.”

 GOP strategist Packer, who has spent years working to draw women to the Republican Party, said independent, Republican-leaning and Democratic-leaning women alike don’t blame Clinton for her husband’s affairs or for being angry with the women he slept with.
 And reminders of them only boost her popularity.